A handmade Christmas elf is gifted with every order 🎄🎁

 • Collection of natural resources

-Even if these activities are ancestral, a part of the Sami still lives from these activities, in parallel with tourism activities.
-While others practice modern professions.
+Even though these activities are ancestral, some Sami still make a living from them, alongside tourism activities, while others pursue modern professions.

-It should be noted that these ancestral activities have little importance in the turnover, but they are important because they are part of a way of life.
+It should be noted that these ancestral activities have little importance in terms of turnover, but they are important because they are part of a way of life.

-Nowadays, reindeer husbandry remains at the center of the Sami culture and, it should be noted that a single herder can have more than a thousand reindeer in his herd.
+Nowadays, reindeer husbandry remains at the center of Sami culture, and it should be noted that a single herder can have more than a thousand reindeer in his herd.

-The reindeer, this central element of the Sami culture allows :
+The reindeer, this central element of Sami culture, provides:

-• To make clothes and shoes with its skin and coat
+• Clothing and shoes made from its hide and coat

-• To make tools, kitchen utensils and art objects with its horns
+• Tools, kitchen utensils and art objects made from its antlers

 Lapland has 183,775 inhabitants compared to 200,000 reindeer, which is quite a number, isn't it?

-The reindeer, ruminant of the Arctic and feeding on lichen, is a beautiful example of domestic animal intimately linked to the Sami culture.
-It is an animal that is satisfied with small amounts of water and is therefore very well adapted to the snowy and icy plateaus that extend to the north of Finland.
+The reindeer, an Arctic ruminant that feeds on lichen, is a fine example of a domesticated animal intimately linked to Sami culture.
+It is an animal that is satisfied with small amounts of water and is therefore well adapted to the snowy and icy plateaus that extend to the north of Finland.
 Unfortunately, due to logging and soil treatment, lichen is becoming scarce.
-This means that the reindeer have to be fed supplementary food, which makes the breeding more expensive.
+This means that reindeer must be given supplementary feed, which makes husbandry more expensive.

 peuple sami renne